dantesun/gradle-autoconfig/README.md

-# :no_entry_sign: This project is under active development and not ready for use yet. :no_entry_sign:

 # :no_entry_sign: :no_entry_sign: This project is under active development and not ready for use yet.

-# Gradle Project AutoConfiguration for Java Development(`gradle-autoconfig`)
+# `gradle-autoconfig` - Gradle Project AutoConfiguration Framework

 It is a result of my years of daily work in my career.
+Originally are the rules my team followed, some of them are implemented by a gradle plugin, some of them are just a common sense.
+In this project, I try to turn the `common sense` part into code too.
 It provides opinionated way for daily Java/Groovy development in enterprise.

 [Nebula Plugins](https://nebula-plugins.github.io/) is a similar effort, But `gradle-autoconfig` do it in a cleaner way.

 Hopefully it maybe useful for you.